- SAS Blog

 The 2011 graduation ceremony in December is available to view here.

-The Careers Service is offering SAS alumni a 15% discount on all its individual career coaching services.
+The Careers Service offers SAS alumni a 15% discount on all its individual career coaching services.
 Please visit their website for further information.

 Nomination of Honorary Degrees

-Each year alumni of the School are invited to nominate outstanding individuals to receive a University of London Honorary Degree, up to six of which are awarded each year at the University’s Foundation Day ceremony.
+Alumni of the School of Advanced Study are invited to nominate outstanding individuals to receive a University of London Honorary Degree at its annual Foundation Day.

 Who can be nominated?